top of page

 A small paintg, Oil on Canvas, 40xm x 25cm

-'A Making of Legends; Pegasus' Changing Rooms' 1.78m x 1.4m
+'A Making of Legends; Pegasus' Dressing Room' 1.78m x 1.4m

 Appearances can be deceptive - the making of Pegasus to the detriment of a swan.
 We wonder how Pegasus will survive the Wind Turbines

-'A Making of Legends; Pegasus' Changing Rooms'
+'A Making of Legends; Pegasus' Dressing Room'

 Detail